Bharat Biotech to ramp up production of Covaxin to 10-12 crore doses by July-end: Dr NK Arora | Health

 - India

-By Shalini Bhardwaj With ramping up of production capacities, nearly 25 crore 'Made in India' vaccines are expected to be available by August, a senior official has said and noted that it will go a long way in meeting the target of vaccinating one crore people daily against COVID-19.
+By Shalini Bhardwaj With ramping up of production capacities, nearly 25 crore 'Made in India' vaccine doses are expected to be available by August, a senior official has said and noted that it will go a long way in meeting the target of vaccinating one crore people daily against COVID-19.

 There has been shortage of vaccines after it was decided to open up vaccination to all those above 18 years.
 "Yesterday, SII in a letter mentioned that they will be manufacturing 10-12 crore of vaccine doses, which is almost 50 per cent ramping up (of their capacity) by June-end.
 Similarly, Covaxin is also going to increase its production and by July-end they will also produce between 10-12 crore doses (per month)," said Dr N K Arora, Chairman of COVID-19 working group under National Technical Advisory Group on Immunization (NTAGI).